-Dapsone topical is used for the treatment of acne vulgaris (pimples).
+Dapsone Topical is used in the treatment of acne (pimples).

 How it works